Advice > Software engineering

 • Discuss how the system can handle challenges such as surge pricing during peak demand and incentivize drivers to meet increased rider demand.

-• Or you could touch on address customer support features, such as in-app chat, support tickets, or phone support for issue resolution.
+• Or you could touch on customer support features, such as in-app chat, support tickets, or phone support for issue resolution.

 • You might also want to mention potential integrations with external services, such as mapping/navigation providers, payment gateways, or carpooling solutions.